 You don’t have to be a health expert to know that when it comes to baby feeding, breastfeeding is the best option for most babies.
-Besides being extremely low-cost, breastfeeding provides a whole host of health benefits to both mom and baby.
+Besides usually being less expensive than buying formula (aside from your time, of course!), breastfeeding provides a whole host of health benefits to both mom and baby.
 But let’s be honest — if you have a baby who’s still waking frequently at night, the benefits of breastfeeding are probably among the last things you’re thinking about during those middle-of-the-night feedings!
 Instead, you’re probably thinking about how tired you are, and wondering how on earth you can get your baby to start sleeping more at night.
 You may be even feeling like you’re a worse parent because of it.

 Some breastfeeding moms may find themselves wondering if formula is the solution to their problems.
 They wonder if adding a bit of formula to their baby’s diet might encourage sleep.
 And a few particularly exhausted moms may toy with the idea of switching to formula altogether as the solution to their babies’ night waking.
 Nicole remembers being told that her son was waking at night because “Breastfeeding isn’t enough.”